-Rethe Keyboard as a Spatial User Interface
+Re-envisioning the Keyboard as a Spatial User Interface

 ABSTRACT

-We a keyboard surface interaction system four .
-We no .
-Participants consistently more interactions with Fingers than with VoiceOver, but it is unclear whether this positively or negatively impact their time. new mental model of a keyboard challenging.
+Current screen reader technology presents the content of web pages to users as a one-dimensional stream of data.
+However, as web pages themselves are two-dimensional, we believe this output method is lossy since it removes the visuospatial relationships between elements.
+Keyboard surface interaction is a growing field within human computer interaction that studies the repurposing of keyboards for nontraditional applications.
+We compare a keyboard surface interaction system (Fingers) to a traditional screen reader (VoiceOver) to learn which has better interaction effectiveness measured in terms of time spent and interactions per task on four simulated shopping tasks.
+We find no consistent difference in effectiveness between the two conditions.
+Participants consistently have more interactions per task with Fingers than with VoiceOver, but it is unclear whether this positively or negatively impacts their time.
+We find that learning a new mental model of a keyboard is challenging for participants.
 We suggest further research into the applicability of keyboard surface interaction as an alternative form of web accessibility, but that future studies take a longitudinal nature to help participants learn the mental model required and overcome the novelty effect.

 INTRODUCTION

 In an ideal world, the web would be equally accessible to those with and without disabilities.
 Websites rely heavily on the visual presentation of content, but in an equally accessible world, different interaction paradigms would exist to make websites equally usable to those who can and cannot see them.
 Today, however, those with visual impairments cannot take advantage of the affordances provided by visuals on websites, and instead must rely on the underlying structure of websites’ HTML, as well as adherence to accessibility standards by developers.
 Current screen reader technology presents all of the information on websites as a one-dimensional stream of data, allowing users to navigate through it via the DOM tree or linearly.
-But the information conveyed by websites isnt only contained within its ; rather, sighted users rely on the spatial organization of content on a page and the visual relationships between different elements to develop a better understanding of a page’s content.
+But the information conveyed by websites is not only contained within its hierarchy; rather, sighted users rely on the spatial organization of content on a page and the visual relationships between different elements to develop a better understanding of a page’s content.
 Blind users are unable to pick up on these spatial cues.
 In this paper we describe a finger-tracking system that mixes haptic feedback on a traditional keyboard with software that maps web content to keyboard keys.
 This way, blind users may be able to develop a mental model of how a page “looks” by moving their fingers across the keyboard and identifying the different blocks of content each key represents.
 Information is thus presented in two dimensions instead of just one.

 RELATED WORK

 Although the most common assistive technology for the visually impaired today is the screen reader, efforts have been made to both improve upon screen reader design and involve other interaction techniques such as haptic feedback to better communicate information to users.
-The creators of the Mercator system realized early on that screen reader interactions must be efficient, intuitive, and similar to those engaged in by sighted users.
+The creators of the Mercator system realized early on that screen reader interactions must be efficient, intuitive, and support tasks similar to those engaged in by sighted users.
 Just as graphical user interfaces (GUIs) are typically designed to support sighted users’ mental models, a screen reader must be designed to support the mental models of unsighted users [Edwards, Mynatt, Stockton, 1994].